Hazardous Waste Disposal

 Incineration

-Items that require third-party incineration must be packaged in appropriate containers available from Science Stores.
-Waste disposal pick-up occurs on an as-requested basis - please e-mail Health & Safety to request waste disposal.
+Items that require third-party incineration must be packaged in appropriate containers from UR Stores.
+Waste disposal pick-up occurs on an as-requested basis.
+Please e-mail Health & Safety to request waste disposal.

 Autoclave